The Story of Jupiter and its Neighbors

 Be a Contributor

 We are always looking for interesting stories and information about Jupiter's history and its pioneers.
 If you have something you would like to share: stories, old photos, journals, or diaries please contact us.
-You can also upload your personal story, photograph, post-card and etc. via a submission form.
+You can also submit your personal story, photograph, post-card and etc. via an email at email@example.com

 The Historic FEC Railroad Depot is under restoration at its location in Sawfish Bay Park.
 The building itself tells a story of its structural changes.
 However, if anyone has pictures of this structure from its erection in 1915, and particularly in the time period of the 1940's to 1950's, we would love to hear from you to possibly scan the photos and learn more about the building's changes over the years.
 Just send us an email at the Town Archives.